abhishektripathi24/platform-setup/redis/README.md

     ```

 3. Configure Redis-Server: update redis.conf
     * Configure Master:
+        ```
-        * Comment the line `bind 127.0.0.1` if you want to allow clients to connect redis from all network interfaces and not restricted to loopback interface.
+        # Comment the line if you want to allow clients to connect redis from all network interfaces and not restricted to loopback interface
+        bind 127.0.0.1

-        * Disable auth by setting `protected-mode no` if you don't want authentication.
+        # Disable auth if you don't want authentication.
+        protected-mode no

-        * Set `supervised systemd`, if you want to manage redis via systemd.
+        # Set supervised systemd if you want to manage redis via systemd.
 The systemd files for redis-server and redis-sentinel can be found under redis/systemd in this repo.
-        * Set `logfile "/var/log/redis/redis-server.log"`.
+        supervised systemd

+        # Set log file & location
+        logfile "/var/log/redis/redis-server.log"

-        * Set `stop-writes-on-bgsave-error no` to allow accept writes even if BGSAVE failed.
+        # Allow accept writes even if BGSAVE failed
+        stop-writes-on-bgsave-error no

-        * Set `dir "/data"` to allow saving data files (`dump.rdb`, `appendonly.aof`) at a volume different than root.
+        # Allow saving data files (`dump.rdb`, `appendonly.aof`) at a volume different than root
+        dir "/data"

+        # Allow append only file persistence
+        appendonly yes

-        * Set `appendonly yes` to allow append only file persistence.
+        # Define when to trigger automatic rewrite of the append only file
+        auto-aof-rewrite-percentage 20
+        auto-aof-rewrite-min-size 64mb

-        * Disable critical commands.
+        # Disable critical commands.
 (Please add these after testing the setup.
-Otherwise you won't be able to issue these commands.)
+Otherwise you won't be able to issue these commands
-            ```
         rename-command FLUSHDB ""
         rename-command FLUSHALL ""
         rename-command DEBUG ""

+        # Enabled active defragmentation (WARNING: THIS FEATURE IS EXPERIMENTAL BUT LOAD TESTED IN PROD)
+        activedefrag yes
         ```
     * Configure Slave:
+        ```
-        * Repeat and add all the properties of master.
+        # Repeat and add all the properties of master.
-        * Set `replicaof  <masterip> <masterport>`.
+        ...

+        # Set initial master
+        replicaof  <masterip> <masterport>
+        ```

 4. Configure Redis-Sentinel: update sentinel.conf
-    * Set `logfile "/var/log/redis/redis-sentinel.log"`.
     * Set following for a 3 node sentinel setup on each sentinel node -
         ```bash
+        # Set log file & location
+        logfile "/var/log/redis/redis-sentinel.log"

+        # Set quorum and failover policy
         sentinel monitor mymaster <ip-address-of-initial-master-redis-server> 6379 2
         sentinel down-after-milliseconds mymaster 5000
         sentinel parallel-syncs mymaster 1